hectorgimenez/koolo/README.md

 git clone https://github.com/hectorgimenez/koolo.git
 cd koolo
 prepare_env.bat
-go run cmd/koolo/main.go
+build.bat
 ```

-To produce a .exe build and prepare all the assets, the ```build.bat``` script can be used.
+This will produce the "build" directory with the executable file and all the required assets.